Yoga and Weight Loss

 If however Yoga was able to give a somebody an introspective view of themselves, and assist them in developing the confidence, motivation and belief that they can and will achieve their goals if they persevere for long enough, surely this is a positive effect, regardless of whether it is direct or indirect!

-When Yoga asanas are practiced dynamically, they will clearly burn more calories than static postures, which can further increase the benefits associated with Yoga for weight loss.
-It is however worth noting here that some dynamic Yoga postures are not appropriate for all participants, particularly those who are deconditioned; for this reason extra care should be taken when using these with overweight and obese individuals.
+When Yoga asanas are practised dynamically, they will clearly burn more calories than static postures, which can further increase the benefits associated with Yoga for weight loss.
+It is, however, worth noting here that some dynamic Yoga postures are not appropriate for all participants, particularly those who are deconditioned; for this reason extra care should be taken when using these with overweight and obese individuals.

 It is likely that overweight or obese Yoga participants will benefit from gentler posture and breathe work to promote mobility, reduce muscle tension, stiffness and stress.
 When stress is lowered, so too are levels of the stress hormone ‘cortisol’, which in many cases obstructs a person’s ability to lose weight healthily because of the destructive effect that cortisol exerts on the organs, skeletal muscles and metabolism.